CUBRID/cubrid-manual/en/install.rst

     * **cm_httpd.conf**

-      A configuration file for CUBRID Web Manager. **listen** is the port to be used in the web manager server process, and it's default value is **8282**.
+      A configuration file for CUBRID Web Manager. **listen** is the port to be used in the web manager server process, and its default value is **8282**.
 For more details, see `CUBRID Web Manager Manual <http://www.cubrid.org/wiki_tools/entry/cubrid-web-manager-manual>`_ .

     * **cubrid.conf**